 Philosophy of the Physical Therapy Department

-The Physical Therapy Department at Angelo State University recognizes its responsibilities as part of a research, teaching and service institution.
-The challenge of discovering new knowledge complements the opportunity faculty have to prepare students who will provide compassionate, efficacious and defensible examinations, interventions and referrals to the residents of the region, state and nation.
-Collectively and individually, the faculty will make contributions to the scholarship, teaching and service roles that professional education at the graduate level requires.
+The physical therapy program at Angelo State University recognizes its responsibilities as part of a research, teaching and service institution.
+The challenge of discovering new knowledge complements the opportunity of faculty to prepare students who will provide compassionate, efficacious and defensible examinations, interventions and referrals to the residents of the community.
+The faculty will make contributions to the scholarship, teaching, and service roles required by professional education at the graduate level.